MiddleSchoolStudent/BotBrowser/README.md

 ## What is BotBrowser?

-BotBrowser is a cross-platform automation tool that redefines web automation.
-By modifying Chromium's C++ source code, it goes beyond the limitations of [CDP](https://chromedevtools.github.io/devtools-protocol/)-based solutions, allowing true undetectable automation.
+BotBrowser is a cross-platform stealth browser designed to defeat modern antifraud and antibot detection systems.
+By directly modifying Chromium's C++ source code, BotBrowser eliminates the fingerprint leaks and automation traces left behind by [CDP](https://chromedevtools.github.io/devtools-protocol/)-based solutions, enabling true undetectable browsing and automation.

 ## Simplified Management